future-agi/agent-opt/README.md

 # agent-opt

-A powerful Python SDK for automated prompt optimization using state-of-the-art algorithms and LLM-as-a-judge evaluation.
+Python SDK for automated workflow optimization using state-of-the-art optimization algorithms and various evaluation metrics from our [`ai-evaluation`](https://github.com/futureagi/ai-evaluation) library.

 ## Overview